calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 A graph to the top right displays selected cities, organized by climate classification.

 Anyone with a basic knowledge of programming could make their own versions of the code by editing to add more cities to the cityList that is displayed in this graph.

-As of this writing, the cityList begins on line 411 of 2100AllVersionsTogether.js and line 372 of AllVersionsTogether.js.

 Keep in mind that due to the limitations of the resolution of the data, some small remote islands and/or extremely mountainous areas may not be exactly rendered according to their true classification.